nots1dd/litemuSH/README.md

 2. Efficient extraction of a downloaded song's metadata (**thumbnail**, **duration**, **lyrics** and so on)
 3. A basic yet clean tui to interact with thanks to gum
 4. Essential options like Pause, Play, Quit, volume control and player control (prev/next song/restart song) all are implemented
-5. Ability to add items to queue and play them
+5. Basic Queue functionality like add/remove and display
 6. Sorting of songs by album, track and disc using metadata (works decently fast, also is cached)
 7. Other modes like `kill and return` and `silent return` and `lyrics view` are also available
 8. Easy **THEME** configuration read `.config/themes/theme_conf.md` along with **KEYBINDS** config file in `.config/keybinds/keybinds.json` (NOTE: `.config` directory of LMUS not your filesystem)